 However, it should be figured out in macro photography with the use of extension tubes to accurately determine exposure, as the lens is already extended by tubes and additional helicoid extension leads to a sharp increase in exposure factor.

 Well, it is not difficult to measure helicoid extension with a regular ruler.
 Please take a look at the image detailing how to do it.
-I’ve used 135mm f/4 Macro for example.
-In the top image focus is set to the infinity — red mark at 10mm.
-In the bottom image focus is set to the closest distance — red mark at 52mm.
-So, helicoid extension is 42mm.
+I’ve used 135mm F4 Macro for example.
+In the top image, the focus is set to the infinity — red mark at 10mm.
+In the bottom image, the focus is set to the closest distance — red mark at 52mm.
+So, the helicoid extension is 42mm.

 You can also specify the shutter speed which you’ve measured with an exposure meter.
 The appropriate shutter speed will be calculated with regard to an exposure factor.

-As a bonus the calculator provides additional useful data for macro work: magnification, an effective lens speed and picture area.
+As a bonus, the calculator provides additional useful data for macro work: magnification, effective lens speed, and picture area.